SoftwareAG/webmethods-api-control-plane/deployment/docker/README.md

 ## How to access the newly deployed webMethods API Control Plane?

-1. Open your browser and go to https://[the-host-you-configured]:443/
+1. Open your browser and go to https://[the-host-you-configured]:444/ or http://[the-host-you-configured]:81/
 2. You should see the login screen.
 Log in using Administrator usename and the default password.

 ###### [Back to Top](#api-control-plane-deployment-with-docker-compose)